xelis-project/xelis-blockchain/README.md

 Every data transfered is done through the Packet system which allow easily to read & transfer data and doing the whole serialization itself.

+The connection for a new peer (took from the queue or a new incoming connections) is executed through a unique tokio task with the same allocated buffer for handshake.
+This prevents any DoS attack on creating multiple task and verifying connection.
+When the peer is verified and valid, we create him his own tasks.
+One for reading incoming packets, and another one for writing packets to him.
+By separating both directions in two differents task it prevents to block the communication of opposed side.

+For transactions propagation, we keep in cache last N transactions sent or received from a peer to not send the same data twice during propagation.

+### Handshake

+Handshake packet must be the first packet sent with the blockchain state inside when connecting to a peer.
+If valid, the peer will send the same packet with is own blockchain state.

+Except at beginning, this packet should never be sent again.

+### Ping

+Ping packet is sent at an regular interval and inform peers of the our blockchain state.
+Every 15 minutes, the packet can up to 16 sockets addresses (IPv4 or IPv6) to help others nodes to extends theirs peers list.

+### Chain Sync

+TODO

 ## Storage

 All theses data are saved in plaintext.